Military history of Turkey: World War II

-The Turkish fleet in Malta, in 1936, prior to World War II.
-The Navy was the weakest of the three armed services at the outbreak of war.
+The Turkish fleet in Malta, November 1936.

-The Turkish Navy was the weakest of the services.
+The Turkish Navy was the weakest of the three armed services at the outbreak of war.
 It consisted of the outdated battle cruiser Yavuz (ex-Goeben), 4 destroyers, 5–6 submarines, 2 light cruisers, 3 mine-sweepers, 2 gunboats, 3 motor torpedo boats, 4 minelayers and a surveying vessel.
 The personnel strength was approximately 800 officers and 4,000 men.
 The Navy lacked all modern appliances for defending coasts and harbours, and the ships were defenceless against air attacks.

 During the Anglo-Turkish Treaty negotiations in September 1939 a military credit agreement amounting to £25 million was agreed upon.
 A Turkish Ministry of Defence letter to the Turkish General Staff dating 22.03.1940 stated that the Turkish Army was to be increased to 1.3 million effectives, forming 14 army corps consisting of 41 infantry and 3 cavalry divisions, 7 fortified positions and one armoured brigade.
 Yet, the letter stated, "the material resources of the nation were unable to provide for the provisioning and transport of this large number of effectives".

 Turkish MG08 team on the minaret of the Hagia Sophia Museum, 1941.